 Sandwich real estate guide & listings for sale

-People who prefer a slower-paced ambience will enjoy Sandwich.
-This neighbourhood is quiet overall, as there isn't a lot of street noise or city clamour - although that is not the case around E.C.
-Row Expressway or the railway line.
-Lastly, public green spaces, including Malden Park and Mic Mac Park, are very well-situated and there are approximately 10 of them nearby for residents to visit, resulting in them being easy to access from the majority of locations in Sandwich.
+Home buyers who prefer a relaxed atmosphere will enjoy Sandwich.
+This area is quiet, as the streets are generally calm - although that is not the case closer to the railway line or E.C.
+Row Expressway.
+Lastly, green spaces, such as Malden Park and Mic Mac Park, are very well-situated and there are about 10 of them nearby for residents to enjoy, making them easy to reach.

 Driving is an excellent means of transportation in this part of Windsor.
 It is very easy to park, and it is a short car ride to the nearest highway, such as E.C.
 Row Expressway, from any location in this area.
 In contrast, commuting by public transit is difficult in Sandwich.
 Nonetheless, house owners have access to a few bus lines, and the closest bus stop is usually just around the corner.
 Sandwich is not especially suitable for those who travel by foot because few daily needs can be met without having to use a car.